sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 btw I just realized that it's not an error but a warning in red.
 Still hurts :(

 In any case, I increased the test coverage to make me feel good about myself and then merged the MR.

+## 13 October 2021

+Having merged the cart functionality I feel I should skip the category page and proceed straight into the checkout one, so that I can have a user journey completed from start to finish.
+Plus, the checkout page would require a payment method integration (currently thinking about `stripe`) and this is something I have never done before so I am definitely eager to test the waters with this one.